Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

 \subsubsection{Dependence on the maximum velocity for capture in one collision}

-In Sec.~\ref{ssec:capture_formalism} we saw that the capture rate is given by the first inverse moment of the speed DF, defined as an integral between $u=0$ and $u_{\mathrm{max}}$---the maximum velocity for capture in one collision.
+In Sec.~\ref{ssec:capture_formalism} we showed that the first inverse moment of the VDF is the main DM velocity contribution to the capture rate integral (in fact, it is the only contribution when $v_{\mathrm{esc}}\gg u$), which in turn is evaluated between $u=0$ and $u_{\mathrm{max}}$---the maximum velocity for capture in one collision.
 Moreover, we also discussed the fact that this maximum velocity, which defines the number of DM particles available for capture, is a function of the DM and target nuclei masses, and decreases as the difference between these two masses increases.
 In this section we study how the first inverse moment of the speed distribution behaves as a function of the maximum velocity $u_{\mathrm{max}}$.
 To do this, we use the quantity \cite{Lacroix2018}

 which essentially reflects---in a somewhat more straightforward way than the full expression in Eq.~\eqref{eq:cap_diff}---the dependence of the capture rate on the DM speed DF.
-Using the results obtained in Sec.~\ref{sec:variation_vdf}, we computed $\bar{\eta}(u_{\mathrm{max}},r)$ as a function of the maximum velocity $u_{\mathrm{max}}$ (Fig.~\ref{fig:eta}, left panel) and as a function of the DM particle mass $m_{\chi}$ (Fig.~\ref{fig:eta}, right panel), for the specific case of collisions with hydrogen at the center of the Sun, at three benchmark galactocentric radii: 8 kpc (upper row), 100 pc (middle row) and 5 pc (lower row).
+Using the results obtained in Sec.~\ref{sssec:variation_vdf}, we computed $\bar{\eta}(u_{\mathrm{max}},r)$ as a function of the maximum velocity $u_{\mathrm{max}}$ (Fig.~\ref{fig:eta}, left panel) and as a function of the DM particle mass $m_{\chi}$ (Fig.~\ref{fig:eta}, right panel), for the specific case of collisions with hydrogen at the center of the Sun, at three benchmark galactocentric radii: 8 kpc (upper row), 100 pc (middle row) and 5 pc (lower row).
 As expected, $\bar{\eta}(u_{\mathrm{max}},r)$ increases with the maximum velocity $u_{\mathrm{max}}$, whereas the difference between the SHM and the Eddington model reaches a minimum as $u_{\mathrm{max}} \rightarrow \infty$, \ie, when the integral is performed over the full speed DF domain regardless of the assumed speed DF.
 More importantly, this difference is more pronounced for $r= 5 \ \mathrm{pc}$ and $r= 100 \ \mathrm{pc}$, being almost negligible at $r= 8 \ \mathrm{kpc}$.
 This is a direct consequence of the fact that the SHM is no longer valid as we move away from the vicinity of the Sun and consider regions closer to the center of the MW.
+It should be noted that we did not include the other MB models in Fig.~\ref{fig:eta} since the point of this figure is mainly to discuss the differences between a prototypical MB model and the standard Eddington model, which are representative of these two classes of models for the features discussed in this section.

 In the right panel of Fig.~\ref{fig:eta} we show $\bar{\eta}(u_{\mathrm{max}},r)$ as a function of the mass of the incoming DM particle $m_{\chi}$, assuming only scatterings with hydrogen at the center of the Sun.
 In this case, which is still representative of the case of scatterings with elements other than hydrogen, we can see that the difference between the SHM and Eddington cases increases with $m_{\chi}$, which means that the impact of phase-space modeling on the capture rate is stronger for heavier incoming DM particles, as we will see in the next section.